wp-plugins/wp-qr-code-login/readme.txt

 === No Passwords ===
 Contributors: jackreichert
-Tags: Login, QR Code, Password, security
-Requires at least: 3.3
+Tags: Login, QR Code, Password, security, no more passwords Requires at least: 3.3
 Tested up to: 4.1
 Stable tag: trunk